Intro & Bolded Text Reading Time: 2 minutes.

 Productivity, business, social media, health/fitness, financial/wealth, life — the options are endless.
 Consulting or coaching has a low barrier to entry, requires little technical work, and is a quick way to get started.
 It can also be completely virtual (online).

 Consulting requires that you are an expert in the niche your choosing.
 I italicized expert because expertise is relative; e.g. as long as you know more than me about fitness, in my eyes, you’re an expert.
+And there’s value in that, which people are willing to pay you for.

 The design industry is a big opportunity for the right person.
 If you have a knack for creating aesthetically pleasing work, you can be successful here.
 If you are willing to learn some basic technical skills, you’ll do even better.